Name- Rachael Phillips

 Faith- Fairly new Christian.
 My conversion happened in Afghanistan.

 Credentials- Before this job I spent 13 years serving in the British Army, as a Royal Engineers Officer, but most of my career was in non-engineering roles.
-In Afghanistan, Bosnia, Denmark, Austria and the UK, I was mostly employed in community support type roles.
-I’m also a linguist… (2mins 32 secs)
+In Afghanistan, Bosnia, Denmark, Austria and the UK, I was mostly employed in community support type roles (short video).
+I’m also a linguist… (start this video at 2mins 32 secs)

 I love to chat, and luckily in the Army I got the chance to do lots of it.
 Talking with and listening to the ordinary people who lived near the military bases in which I’ve served, was part of my job.
 I’ve acted as a mediator, negotiator, sign poster, meetings organiser, project planner, bridge builder -metaphorically and literally- communications facilitator and even interpreter (I speak Pashto, Bosnian/ Croatian/ Serbian/ Montenegrin, French, German and Spanish).